-After selling Thai amulets for a couple of years now I noticed some things.
-I of course tried the Ebay route but was met with a lot of dissatisfaction because the buyers are of a different type than I was used to working with online at one of the thailand amulet sites I work with.
+After selling Thai amulets for almost eight years, I noticed some things.
+I of course, tried the Ebay route but was met with a lot of dissatisfaction because the buyers are of a different type than I was used to working with online at one of the Thailand amulet sites I work with.

 How in the world do you know if you’re buying a genuine, blessed Thai amulet if you find a web site online that is selling them?